-A trip of discovery for those both new and familiar with Chiba, the Kominato Railway will whisk you away to another Japan that’s just around the corner from Tokyo.
-Different from the suburbs around Chiba Station, or the beach vibes of Kujukuri or Onjuku, this one-night, two-day adventure will put you smack in the middle of Chiba’s bountiful nature and fascinating geography.
+A trip of discovery for those both new and familiar with Chiba, the Kominato Railway and Isumi Railway will whisk you away to another Japan that’s just around the corner from Tokyo.
+These two train lines cross Chiba’s Boso Peninsula, taking you from Goi Station along Tokyo Bay to Ohara Station on the Pacific Coast, meeting in the middle at Kazusa-Nakano Station.

 About an hour east from Tokyo on the Uchibo Line, Goi Station is the window into the countryside of Chiba.
 The Kominato Railway departs from here, and with the paper tickets and weathered train platform, you’ll feel right away that you’ve stepped into a version of Japan from a past era.
 Usually between one and three cars, the train is diesel powered, so you won’t see any power lines around as you chug along passing through the rural landscapes and tranquil forests.
 Open up the window to feel the breeze and admire the endless meadows of “Nanohana” yellow flowers and cherry blossoms in the spring, or the lush rice fields getting ready for harvest through summer.